 A Theology major provides students with an opportunity to explore the nature of faith, reason, tradition, religious experience, literature, ethical inquiry, and the relationship between religion and culture while developing skills in critical analysis, communication, and leadership.
 This program also provides an integrative perspective that allows students to examine fundamental questions of value, meaning, and identity.
 In addition to entering professional ministry and education, graduates of the Theology program find careers in social work, counseling, coaching, law, and diverse other ways of contributing to the common good, a foundational concern of Theology.

-The program is an academic partnership between Wheeling University (WU) and Catholic Distance University (CDU).
+33-36 cr

-Core Curriculum 33-36 cr Theology Core 44-46 cr
+Core Curriculum